weechat/weechat/UPGRADING.md

 Aliases are now used for keys, like `f1`, `home`, `return`, etc.\
-In addition, a comma is now required between different keys, for example `ctrl-cb` is not valid any more and must be replaced by `ctrl-c,b`.
+In addition, a comma is now required between different keys, for example `ctrl-cb` is not valid anymore and must be replaced by `ctrl-c,b`.

 The keys in weechat.conf are automatically converted from legacy format on first run or upgrade with a legacy configuration file.